 In addition, it supports further expansion of economic and scientific cooperation through the pursuit of strategic partnerships, information and scientific exchanges.

-The Office of Defense Cooperation (ODC), headed by MAJ Joshua J. Passer, is located at the American Embassy in Prague.
+The Office of Defense Cooperation (ODC), headed by LTC Matthew D. Apostol, is located at the American Embassy in Prague.
 The United States Army has personnel assigned to the ODC.

 The ODC represents the United States European Command (EUCOM), coordinates security assistance programs and defense cooperation activities with the Czech Armed Forces, supports humanitarian activities on behalf of the United States Government, and provides support on military matters to the U.S. Ambassador to the Czech Republic.